MITLibraries/tacos/README.md

 ### Optional

+`HEROKU_APP_NAME`: Used by the FakeAuthConfig module to determine whether an app is a PR build.
 `PLATFORM_NAME`: The value set is added to the header after the MIT Libraries logo.
 The logic and CSS for this comes from our theme gem.

 ## Documentation